 Bell'Italia Magazine, April, 2022.
 The Ghosts of Italy featured in Bell'Italia's profile of Calitri by giornalista and saggista Manuela Piancastelli.

 Angela Paolantonio is available for book clubs or other speaking engagements.
-To contact her, please write to her at ghostsofitaly@gmail.com
+Contact:

 ghostsofitaly@gmail.com